department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/initiatives/community-care-direct-scheduling/research/2024-06 Community Care Self-Scheduling - Usability and Concept Testing/research-findings.md

 <img width="300" alt="Screenshot 2024-08-27 at 4 33 13 PM" src="https://github.com/user-attachments/assets/df8f3abf-b9b1-42ca-8a09-11271c4cd013">

-#### Finding 3:
+#### Finding 7:

-** Participants were able to easily navigate the scheduling process and complete all tasks, but did run into challenges at two points.
+**Participants were able to easily navigate the scheduling process and complete all tasks, but did run into challenges at two points.
 In addition, many participants offered unprompted positive feedback around the tool.**

 - **Challenges:**
   - The filter tasks proved challenging for some participants, with 9 of 15 participants noticing the sort and filter link without help from the moderator.